acend/openshift-operations-training/content/en/docs/05/01_setup.md

 This was just the Operator part.
 We now have to create a Gitea instance.

-First, create a new project:
+First, create a new project.

 {{% details title="Hints" mode-switcher="normalexpertmode" %}}